 The rationale behind providing severance packages under certain circumstances described below is to attract and retain talented executives and assure them that they will not be financially disadvantaged if they relocate and/or leave another job to join us, but are not retained following a transaction and to ensure that our business is operated and governed for our stockholders by a management team, and under the direction of a board of directors, who are not financially motivated to frustrate the consummation of such a transaction.
-For more discussion regarding executive compensation in the event of a termination or change in control, please see the table entitled "2021 Potential Payments Upon Termination of Employment Table."
+For more discussion regarding executive compensation in the event of a termination or change in control, please see the table entitled "2022 Potential Payments upon Termination of Employment or Change in Control Table."